 With the return of cold weather, Philip and I find ourselves gravitating back into the kitchen and craving dishes that are made together in the oven or over the stove.
 It takes us back to the beginning of our relationship where I’d collect heat in front of the pot boiling on the stove, stirring to keep myself warm as Philip gathered and prepped ingredients.
 It’s this exact moment where I was honoured the title of sous chef in our kitchen, and am reminded as I warm up and stir Cabbage Roll Stew atop the stove.

-Hearty and comforting with notes of sweet and sour, our Cabbage Roll Stew holds true to its Polish flavour of beef mixed with rice, rolled in a cabbage leaf and baked until tender.
-But unlike traditional cabbage rolls, this stew requires no prepping of the meat mixture, no rolling and no baking.
+Hearty and comforting with notes of sweet and sour, our Cabbage Roll Stew is inspired by ingredients of beef mixed with rice, rolled in a cabbage leaf and baked until tender.
 Created on a base of smokey and salty bacon, flavours of mirepoix, cabbage, and ground beef stew in a rich tomato sauce with splashes of tangy Worcestershire and cider vinegar before adding in brown rice.